prosto-artem/react-native-prototyping/README.md

 # simple-offset-pro
-react-native re-hash of an app originally developed in Android.
+A react-native implementation of one of my portfolio apps originally developed in Android.
+The aim of this repo is to improve the original application and deploy in both iOS and Android platforms.

+We have forked this project from the [pepperoni-app-kit](https://github.com/futurice/pepperoni-app-kit) as a starting boilerplate.

 Environment Setup and Build
 https://facebook.github.io/react-native/docs/getting-started.html#content